 Sailing Ship Farm Animals (for food along the way)

 This now finishes our two legged friends & we will now turn to the four-footed.
 We have 3 cats Peter, Sonit & Carrots which belongs to the cook.
 The poultry does not come to our lot as it is destined for the 1st class.
 Then there are 2 sheep & 3 pigs and with the exception of a few cockroaches this closes the chapter.

 As we go along I notice that we lose on average 10 minutes a day which we shall continue to do till we are in abt lat 40 S.

 Today is Clara’s birthday but not all of them being well it will be postponed a day or so.

-Extract from A.Whelen’s travel journal aboard the Hesperides sailing from England to Australia in 1878
+This is from an antique hand written journal by A.Whelen while aboard the Hesperides sailing from England to Australia in 1878

 Image of Hesperides: State Library of Victoria